The best views over Dubrovnik and where to catch them (largely) for free

 This article may contain links to products and services we use and recommend.
 We may receive compensation when you click on links to those products.
 For more information, see our Disclosure Policy.

-It’s crazy: people pay HRK200 (EUR27/USD30) and more to walk in blazing sunshine and over 30 degrees heat on top of a 2-kilometre long wall made of highly reflective, light-coloured stone.
-Now and then, the flow of people grinds to a halt, and they patiently wait in single file in the midday heat while someone in front of them snaps a photo or while they wait to climb the next tower.
-All just to look down into Dubrovnik’s Old Town, its narrow streets and over its terracotta roofs?
+It’s crazy: People pay HRK264 (EUR35/USD38) and more to walk in blazing sunshine and over 30 degrees heat on top of a 2-kilometre-long wall made of highly reflective, light-coloured stone.
+Now and then, the flow of people grinds to a halt, and they patiently wait in single file in the midday heat while someone in front of them is taking a selfie or while they queue to climb the next tower.
+All to look down into Dubrovnik’s Old Town, its narrow streets and over its terracotta roofs?

 Today’s article is for those of you who can let go of the idea of having to tick off walking on the Dubrovnik city walls and are happy to check out other spots instead.